Egypt–Somalia relations: Overview

 During the ensuing colonial period, Egypt and Somalia maintained close ties through the UN delegate to Somalia Kamal El Din Salah, who supported the territorial integrity of the Somali territories.
 Upon independence of the Somali Republic in 1960, Egypt was among the first nations to recognize the nascent country.
 It subsequently invested heavily in the education sector, with Cairo's Al-Azhar University leading scholastic and Muslim missions in Mogadishu, among other areas.
+During the early 1960s, Egypt was one of the primary sources of foreign military assistance for the Somali National Army.
 In 1969, Egypt and Somalia were among the founding members of the Organisation of Islamic Cooperation (OIC).
 Both nations are also members of the League of Arab States.

 After the start of the civil war in Somalia in 1991, Egypt maintained diplomatic relations with the Transitional National Government and its successor the Transitional Federal Government, and supported their state-building initiatives.
 As part of the International Contact Group, the Egyptian authorities participated in various global summits in support of the Somali peace process, including the Khartoum Conference in 2006, the Djibouti Conference in 2008, and the Cairo Conference in 2010.

 The subsequent establishment of the Federal Government of Somalia in August 2012 was welcomed by the Egyptian authorities, who re-affirmed Egypt's continued support for Somalia's government, its territorial integrity and sovereignty.